 In past years the SST included some inspections of low-rate establishments in high-rate industries to verify the reliability of claims by establishments that they had achieved low DART rates.
-These inspections will not be included in the SST this year because OSHA will be implementing a Recordkeeping National Emphasis Program (NEP) to accomplish this objective.
-The new NEP will establish a program and procedures to be used to verify the accuracy of the OSHA Form 300 for selected low-rate establishments in high-rate industries.
+These inspections will not be included in the SST this year because OSHA implemented OSHA Notice 09-08 (CPL 02), Injury and Illness Recordkeeping National Emphasis Program (RK NEP) to accomplish this objective.
+The NEP established a program and procedures to be used to verify the accuracy of the OSHA Form 300 for selected low-rate establishments in high-rate industries.

-3. 2008 OSHA Data Survey Non-Responders.
+3. 2009 OSHA Data Survey Non-Responders.

-A random sample of establishments that did not provide rate information in accordance with the 2008 OSHA Data Initiative survey by April 13, 2009, have been added to the Primary Inspection List by the Office of Statistical Analysis in Washington, DC.
+A random sample of establishments that did not provide rate information in accordance with the 2009 OSHA Data Initiative survey by May 2010, have been added to the Primary Inspection List by the Office of Statistical Analysis (OSA) in Washington, DC.
 Inclusion of non-responders is intended to discourage employers from not responding to the Data Initiative in order to avoid inspection.
-The establishments selected will be identified on the Area Offices' inspection lists by three asterisks (\\\\) and will not be deleted from the list.
-See paragraph XI.G, Different SIC/NAICS Codes.
+The establishments selected will be identified on the Area Offices' inspection lists by three asterisks () and will not be deleted from the list.
+See paragraph X.F, Different SIC/NAICS Codes.